-SpeakIt is one of the best chrome text to speech extensions with a wide range of options and different voices for different people.
+SpeakIt (no longer available) is one of the best chrome text to speech extensions with a wide range of options and different voices for different people.
 Once installed, select the text you want to be translated and right click to select SpeakIt to translate the text to speech.
 The good thing about SpeakIt is that it supports Google US and UK voice versions.

 To change SpeakIt settings, right click on the SpeakIt icon and select the options from the list.
 You can change different settings like the default text to speech engine, volume, speed of playback, male or female voice, etc.

-SoundGecko is the most robust text to speech chrome extension allowing you to listen to any article on the web.
+SoundGecko (no longer available) is the most robust text to speech chrome extension allowing you to listen to any article on the web.
 Once installed, open the options panel by right-clicking on the SoundGecko icon and selecting options from the list.
 Here you have to register your email address in order to use SoundGecko.
-Once you have registered, you can either select the text you want to translate to speech or you can send the webpage URL to “firstname.lastname@example.org” which in turn sends you a link where you can read and listen to the document or webpage.
+Once you have registered, you can either select the text you want to translate to speech or you can send the webpage URL to “email@example.com” which in turn sends you a link where you can read and listen to the document or webpage.